top of page

 Creative Life News Blog

 Feeling at loose ends, unable to do or make anything meaningful?
-OK, you can choose to clean the garage, cook beans, eat yourself silly, run amuck, or try any number of sensible or inane options.
+OK, you can choose to wash the car, cook beans, eat yourself silly, run amuck, or try any number of sensible or inane options.
 If you have even the tiniest creative bone in your body, though, you might try collage. (click here for Feeling Overwhelmed?

-You just cut and paste.
+You just cut it out and paste it on.
 You don't need much.
 Scissors, glue, and things you can and paste on any workable surface.
 Try cutting pieces of paper, parts of old or discarded magazines, ads, found objects, twigs and bits of nature or bits of junk-- easy to acquire and inexpensive.
 Keep it simple and don't get too fussy with things you cut out.
 Then go as crazy as you like.
 Remember three simple things: Collage_Invent_Escape.
 It's amazingly rewarding if you don't get perfectionistic.
 In fact, collage is the opposite of perfectionism and benefits from thinking eccentrically.
-It's also a great entry into making art.
+Collage spurs creativity and os a great entry into making art.

 The precursors to collage as an art form include ancient paper-cutting (China) , the decoupage made prominent in 17th C France, as well as the felt and fabric appliqué used in many cultures.
 Many people untrained in formal schools of art (some now known and respected as practitioners of "Outsider Art") use collage as a means of expression and decoration.
 Collage remains accessible to all of us.
 It is, by its very nature, an inclusive art form.